suspectedesp/bot-hosting-wrapper/README.md

 # Bot-Hosting.net API Wrapper | Information
 Important: Your account token expires every 2 weeks!
-If something isnt working, make sure you use an up-to-date token :)
+If something isnt working, make sure you use an up-to-date Auth ID :)

-A simple API Wrapper for certain informatio in python for bot-hosting.net
+A simple API Wrapper for certain information in python for bot-hosting.net

 This is made by @vortexsys on discord, staff member but not developer of bot-hosting.net